 The third section of the instructor’s guide, Reading Assignments and Notes, provides detailed notes for the novels with a brief overview of each book and its setting, vocabulary words with definitions, cultural literacy terms and their meanings, and discussion questions.
 Discussion questions are primarily at the comprehension level, although they occasionally challenge students’ critical thinking skills.

-While students should be able to work through most of the course independently a parent or teacher needs to present dictation passages for students to write, lead discussions as students read a chapter or group of chapters from the novels, and guide students through writing projects as needed.
-Student activity pages clearly direct students as to when they will need to interact with a parent.
-Answers to exercises are in the instructor’s guide.
+Although students should be able to work through most of the course independently, a parent or teacher needs to present dictation passages for students to write, lead discussions as students read one or more chapters from the novels, and guide students through writing projects as needed.
+Student activity pages clearly direct students when they need to interact with a parent.
+Answers to exercises on the activity pages are in the instructor’s guide.

 Many of the lesson activities draw on passages from the literature.
 Material from the novels is used for dictation passages, many of the examples for grammar and mechanics instruction, and some models for composition skills.
-While there is a high degree of integration of lesson activities in grammar, vocabulary, and composition with the assigned literature, some activities are not integrated.
+While lesson activities in grammar, vocabulary, and composition have a high degree of integration with the assigned literature, some activities are not integrated.
 For example, students choose their own topic for a persuasive essay in week 16, and in a two-week writing project to create their own newspaper or magazine, the instructor’s guide tells students, “You can set it at the current time or in the time and setting of Jekyll and Hyde,” giving them freedom to connect with the literary work or not.
 Even with this integration, parents are still free to adjust the reading schedule to fit each student, even skipping books if necessary.

 Parents will need to become familiar with the methodology of the course: the use of dictation, monitoring spelling and grammar errors in written work, using rubrics to evaluate work, leading discussions, and teaching vocabulary within your discussion of each novel.
 This requires more parental involvement than traditional courses with predictable answers.
 So while students can read and complete much work on their own, parents still need to be very involved.